While there are many game engines available, we want to talk about what is Godot and why it’s a fantastic choice to learn.

 - The engine is community-driven.
 Partly due to its open-source nature, Godot has attracted a dedicated following.
 Not only is there a steady stream of developers contributing to the engine’s development in the Godot community, but also tons of users who are ready and willing to answer questions and provide support as you build your game.
 There are also plenty of tutorials available as well to help users get started with building their own games.

 - It’s beginner-friendly.
 Godot offers several tools to make game development very easy for beginners – whether that’s thanks to their old Godot visual scripting tools, GDScript’s readability, it’s easy to understand nodes to add functions, or so forth.
 Whether you’ve created a game before or not, Godot is easy to jump into.
 Even experienced developers often use Godot to prototype game mechanics simply due to how easy the engine is to use!

 - Godot has strong version control support.
 Whether you’re using something popular like Git or other version control systems, Godot was made to be extremely compatible with a simple file setup.
 This means you can backup your various versions and not have to worry if you break something during the development process!

 How to Learn Godot

-Interested in Godot after all is said and done?
+As we draw to a close in our understanding of what is Godot, you might be interested in Godot after all is said and done.
 Below, we’ve compiled a list of resources that will allow you to explore the engine further and learn how to use it to create your own game projects!

 - Godot Engine Website